basarat/monaco/CONTRIBUTING.md

 npm publish
 ```

+> If `prepare` fails you might leave submodules dirty and prepare will not run again.
+Run `reset.sh` to get around that.

 > Note: once travis was setup to publish we don't need `npm publish` anymore.

 # After jumping on a new machine
 We leave submodules dirty to ease debugging.
 But this can lead to difficulty in fetching latest.
-Simply run `resume.sh` to pull latest and disregard anthing you have staged locally.
+Simply run `resume.sh` to pull latest and disregard anything you have staged locally.

 # Travis